materialsproject/fireworks/docs/queue_tutorial_pt2.rst

 Overriding Queue Parameters within the FireWork
 ===============================================

 Another key feature of reserving FireWorks before queue submission is that the FireWork can override queue parameters.
-This is done by specifying the ``_queueparams`` reserved key in the ``spec``.
+This is done by specifying the ``_queueadapter`` reserved key in the ``spec``.
 For example, let's override the walltime parameter.

 #.
 Clean your working directory of everything but four files: ``fw_test.yaml``, ``my_qadapter.yaml``, ``my_fworker.yaml``, and ``my_launchpad.yaml``